 - If it’s copyrighted, you may be asked to cease and desist by the legal copyright-holder.
 This has happened on countless occasions, often to minor league sports teams who are using trademarked logos and get found out.
-Other popular offenders include the businesses who use Looney Tunes characters.
-The damages are in the tens of thousands of dollars (even if it doesn’t go to court) because of the need to reproduce signs, apparel, etc.
+Other popular offenders include the businesses who use Looney Tunes or other well-known characters.
+The damages are often in the tens of thousands of dollars (even if it doesn’t go to court) because of the need to reproduce signs, apparel, etc.

 - Clip-art is often lower quality than a professionally designed logo.
 You know that feeling you get when you look at a poorly drawn illustration and know that something’s just a little “off”?
 Other people can see that too.
 A professional artist not only sees why it’s “off”, but has the ability to correct the error(s).